New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-- Additives to sample that interfere with the assay
+- Additives to the sample that interfere with the assay

 - Sample source ingesting large amounts of fluids to dilute concentration levels

-- Use of secondary substance to prompt false positives and invalidate useful data from sample (e.g., using a Vicks inhaler to create false amphetamine positives, NSAIDS for false barbiturates or cannabinoids, poppy seeds or fluoroquinolones for false opiate)
+- Use of a secondary substance to prompt false positives and invalidate useful data from the sample (e.g., using a Vicks inhaler to create false amphetamine positives, non-steroidal anti-inflammatory drugs (NSAIDs) for false barbiturates or cannabinoids positives, and poppy seeds or fluoroquinolones for false opiate positives)

-Strict observation during sample collection, along with a written chain of custody document for the specimen should be the standard of practice.
+Strict observation during sample collection and a written chain of custody document for the specimen should be the standard of practice.

 Goals of Treatment

-Non-steroidal anti-inflammatory drugs (NSAIDs) are laced with risks and some patients are unable to tolerate NSAIDs due to side effects and pre-existing co-morbid conditions.
-The risks associated with NSAIDs is one reason many prescribers choose an opioid to manage pain.
-Opioid therapy is effective in the management of many chronic pain conditions including cancer, osteoarthritis, low back pain, neuropathic pain, and post herpetic neuralgia.
+NSAIDs are laced with risks, and some patients cannot tolerate NSAIDs due to side effects and pre-existing co-morbid conditions.
+The risks associated with NSAIDs are one reason many prescribers choose an opioid to manage pain.
+Opioid therapy effectively manages many chronic pain conditions, including cancer, osteoarthritis, low back pain, neuropathic pain, and post-herpetic neuralgia.

-In recent times, opioid therapy has fallen out of favor as a commonly prescribed medication.
+Recently, opioid therapy has fallen out of favor as a commonly prescribed medication.
 In the distant past, it was only used for severe acute pain and cancer pain.
-In the early 2000s, opioids were one of the most commonly prescribed medications, but now only hydrocodone with acetaminophen falls in the top ten medications that are prescribed.18
+In the early 2000s, opioids were one of the most commonly prescribed medications, but now only hydrocodone with acetaminophen falls in the top ten prescribed medications (Fuentes et al., 2018).

-A position paper from the American Academy of Neurology suggested that there is evidence for good short-term pain relief with opioids, but no good evidence exists for continuation of pain relief or improved function for extended periods of time without sustaining serious risks of dependence, overdose, or addiction.19
+A position paper from the American Academy of Neurology suggested there is no convincing evidence for chronic pain relief with opioids, particularly neuropathic pain, and they may worsen migraines (Goadsby et al., 2018).
+In addition, it was noted that no good evidence exists for enhanced pain relief or improved function with opioids for extended periods without sustaining serious risks of dependence, overdose, or addiction (Dowell et al., 2022).

 When non-opioid therapy is ineffective or there is severe nociceptive pain, opioid therapy is often used.
-In chronic back pain, opioids do not improve pain scores any more than non-opioid therapy.20 Opioid therapy is often used to manage neuropathic pain but is commonly thought to be second line to antidepressants and anticonvulsants.
+In chronic back pain, opioids do not improve pain scores more than non-opioid therapy (Krebs et al., 2018).
+Opioid therapy is often used to manage neuropathic pain but is commonly considered a second line to antidepressants and anticonvulsants.

 Side Effects of Opioids

 - Constipation is a frequent issue for those who use opioids.
-Risk factors for constipation include older age, those with intra-abdominal pathology and those who eat a low fiber diet.
-Patients on opiates should be encouraged to increase fiber intake, drink plenty of fluids and exercise.
+Risk factors for constipation include those with intra-abdominal pathology and those with a low-fiber diet.
+Patients on opiates should be encouraged to increase fiber intake, drink plenty of fluids, and exercise.
 Stool softeners (e.g., docusate sodium) and stimulants (e.g., bisacodyl) may be needed to manage constipation.
-An osmotic laxative such as polyethylene glycol or lactulose may also be considered and may be added to stools softeners/stimulants for resistant constipation.
+An osmotic laxative such as polyethylene glycol or lactulose may also be considered and added to stool softeners/stimulants for resistant constipation.